The State of Technology in Education 2019/20

 The Future of Tech in Education

 Technology is regarded as a bigger factor than ever in influencing the future of education.
 This sentiment is mostly attributed to IT managers and SMT leaders, but more teachers than in previous surveys recognise its impact.
 Most respondents agree on the five key technologies that will grow most over the next three years, with cloud-based lesson planning and delivery tools topping the list.
+Has this list changed, do you think?
+Take our survey and give us your projections.

 Twice as many respondents see technology as a major factor impacting education